David T. McLaughlin

 David Thomas McLaughlin (March 16, 1932 - August 25, 2004) was the 14th President of Dartmouth College, 1981-1987.
-McLaughlin also served as chief executive officer of Orion Safety Products from 1988 to December 31, 2000.
+McLaughlin also was chief executive officer of Orion Safety Products from 1988 to December 31, 2000.
 He was chairman of the Aspen Institute from 1987 to 1988 and its president and chief executive officer from 1988 to 1997.
-He served as chairman and chief executive officer of Toro Company from 1977 to 1981, after serving in various management positions at Toro Company since 1970.
-McLaughlin served as a director of CBS Corporation from 1979 and as chairman in the late 1990s.
-He also served as a director of Infininity Broadcasting Corporation until the Infinity merger.
+He was chairman and chief executive officer of Toro Company from 1977 to 1981, after working in various management positions at Toro Company since 1970.
+McLaughlin was a director of CBS Corporation from 1979 and as chairman in the late 1990s.
+He also was a director of Infininity Broadcasting Corporation until the Infinity merger.

 Education

 McLaughlin earned his A.B. from Dartmouth College in 1954 and his M.B.A. from the Tuck School of Business in 1955.
 As a Dartmouth undergraduate, McLaughlin was a member of Phi Beta Kappa and various student organizations such as Green Key, Palaeopitus, Beta Theta Pi fraternity, and Casque and Gauntlet.
 He was voted as the student holding "the greatest promise" out of his undergraduate class.